Tips for Driving in Snow

 Constantly assess traction by paying attention to warning lights from traction control and ABS systems.
 These lights indicate potential loss of grip and should prompt adjustments in driving behavior.
 Additionally, be cautious with all-wheel drive vehicles.
 While they may provide better acceleration, they do not significantly improve turning or stopping on snowy roads.
 Finally, equip your vehicle with winter tires, which offer better traction on snow and ice compared to all-season tires.

-Remember to adequately prepare for by having the right supplies, planning your route, clearing all snow from your car, and checking tire tread and pressure.
+Remember to adequately prepare for winter driving by having the right supplies, planning your route, clearing all snow from your car, and checking tire tread and pressure.
 By understanding snowy road conditions and implementing safe driving techniques, you can navigate through winter conditions with confidence and minimize potential risks.

 Smooth Driving Techniques for Snow